MCDBHR/jujube/README.md

 # Jujube

 ## Description
-Jujube is a ecommerce product page using React.js, Node/Express, Cloudinary.
+Jujube is a retail e-commerce applicaiton using React.js, Node/Express, Cloudinary.
 This project was created by a team of 3.

 ## Features
 - Product Overview to view product information and size available